2012 World Snooker Championship: Semi-finals

-The semi-finals were played as the best of 33 frames held over four sessions on 4 and 5 May.
+The semi-finals were played as the best of 33 frames held over four sessions on 3, 4 and 5 May.
 Carter met Maguire, and led 5–3 after the first session.
 Maguire made a 142 break in frame 15, but still trailed after the second session by four frames.
 The pair shared the eight frames of the third session, with Carter leading 14–10.
 Carter then won three of the next five to win the match 17–12.
 Earlier in the season, Carter had considered retiring from the game, due to struggles with Crohn's disease.
 Hendry, acting as a pundit for BBC Sport, commented how Carter had "frustrated" Maguire during the match.

 O'Sullivan met Stevens in the other semi-final.
-This was O'Sullivan's ninth world championship semi-final, and Steven's fifth.
+This was O'Sullivan's ninth world championship semi-final, and Steven's sixth.
 O'Sullivan led the match 5–3 after the opening session, but won six of the eight in the second to lead 11–5.
 The pair shared the eight frames of the third session, leaving O'Sullivan 15–9 ahead.
 Stevens took the first frame in the fourth session, before O'Sullivan made a break of 130 in frame 26, and won the next frame to complete a 17–10 victory.
 Snooker pundit John Parrott likened playing O'Sullivan to be as difficult as "hold[ing] a tiger by the tail".